fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ### Themes

-Themes shipped with FusionCharts Suite XT allows you to create centralized theme files and apply those themes to any number of charts.
+[Themes]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab') shipped with FusionCharts Suite XT allows you to create centralized theme files and apply those themes to any number of charts.

-In a theme file, you can centralize the following aspects of a chart, gauge, or map:
+In a theme file, we can centralize the following aspects of all of your charts, gauges and maps:

 * Visual appearance (data plot color, font color, font size, etc.)
 * Behavior (hover effects for data plots)
 * Intelligence (applying different colors to the positive and negative data plots in all column 2D charts that use the theme)

-The FusionCharts Suite download package also contains the theme files under `fusioncharts-suite-xt > js > themes` folder.
-The predefined themes are:
+The FusionCharts Suite download package also contains the predefined theme files under `fusioncharts-suite-xt > js > themes` folder.

-* `fusion`
-* `zune`
-* `ocean`
-* `carbon`

 The folder structure is shown below:

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)